imgigin2003/multiway-graphs/README.md

 # How to run?

-1. install python if you already haven't, verify by running `bash python3 --version`
+1. install python if you already haven't, verify by running `python3 --version`
-2. run `bash echo $LIBRARY_PATH` to ensure that the library path is being picked up correctly
+2. run `echo $LIBRARY_PATH` to ensure that the library path is being picked up correctly

-- you get something like this: `bash/usr/local/opt/python@3.13/Frameworks/Python.framework/Versions/3.13/lib`
+- you get something like this: `/usr/local/opt/python@3.13/Frameworks/Python.framework/Versions/3.13/lib`
-- update you `bash build.rs` file based on the library path you get.
+- update you ` build.rs` file based on the library path you get.
 - E.g:

   - ```rust